alessiol8888/DLAI_project/README.md

 The project is contained entirely within the `DLAI_Project.ipynb` notebook and is designed to be run in Google Colab.

-1. Open the `DLAI_Project.ipynb` file in Google Colab.
-2. Ensure you are using a **GPU-accelerated runtime** (`Runtime` -> `Change runtime type` -> `T4 GPU`).
-3.  **Run the first cell (Environment Setup)**.
+1.  **Run the first cell (Environment Setup)**.
 This cell will install the specific library versions required and then force an automatic kernel restart. **This is expected behavior.**
-4.  **Wait for the kernel to restart**.
+2.  **Wait for the kernel to restart**.
 You will see the RAM/Disk indicators in the top-right corner reconnect.
-5. Once reconnected, **run all subsequent cells in order**, starting from the second cell (the one that mounts Google Drive).
+3. Once reconnected, **run all subsequent cells in order**, starting from the second cell .
 The notebook will then execute the full training and analysis pipeline for both methods.

 ## Summary of Results